watsonwork/watsonwork-developer-docs/guides/V1_share_space_template.md

 type ShareSpaceTemplateInput {
   id: ID!
-  audience: ShareAudience!
+  target: ShareTarget!
 }

-enum ShareAudience {
+enum ShareTarget {
-  PUBLIC
+  OPEN
 }
 ```

-The input has two required arguments, id and audience.
+The input has two required arguments, id and target.
 The id is the id of the template to be shared.
-The only audience currently available is PUBLIC, which means the template, once shared, is available to anyone that has permission to access publicly shared templates.
+The only target currently available is OPEN, which means the template, once shared, is available to anyone that has permission to access openly shared templates.
 Once shared a template cannot be unshared.

 In order to share a template you should be the creator of the template and all required apps in the template should already be shared
 (see [Share an app](guides/V1_ShareAnApp.md) for additional information).